 Youth Dormitory and Housing

-After our first year of operations, as part of phase 3, we plan to build our first dormitory building to provide housing to runaway and homeless youth who wish to attend WAIE.
-Young scholars will be supported by our residential staff, participate in the Hebrew lifestyle, while receive housing, meals, and education as a scholar.
+Two years after the start of the first school year we plan to build our first dormitory building to provide housing to runaway and homeless youth who wish to attend WAIE during phase 2.
+Young scholars will be supported by our residential staff, participate in the Hebrew lifestyle, while receiving housing, meals, and education as a scholar.
 They will be able to live with the community through school and up to two years after graduation as they start a business, enter the workforce, or attend a higher education institution.

 Dormitory for Youth who are Homeless, Runaways, and in Foster Care

 Suppose a brother or a sister is without clothes and daily food.
-16 If one of you says to them, “Go in peace; keep warm and well fed,” but does nothing about their physical needs, what good is it?
+If one of you says to them, “Go in peace; keep warm and well fed,” but does nothing about their physical needs, what good is it?
 One of the core principles of the Hebrew lifestyle is to care for children who are in need and provide for them so that they may grow and become who they are called to be.
-Phase 3 and the idea to provide housing for runaway youth, homeless youth, and youth in the foster care system is a part of this principle.
+Phase 2 provides housing for runaway youth, homeless youth, and youth in the foster care system to accomplish the aforementioned principle.

-Phase 3 of the campaign is about more than providing an opportunity for shelter for youth.
-It is about providing a supportive community that allows a young scholar to reach their true potential.
+Phase 2 of the campaign is about more than providing an opportunity for shelter for youth.
+It is about providing a supportive community that allows young scholars to reach their true potential.
 Homeless youth, runaway youth, and foster care youth will be invited to join our community and participate in academic learning but also build skills and receive compensation for helping out around their dormitory and community working space.

 Ages 13 to 22